No 3 Commando

 Killed in action or died of wounds

-Captain Samuel Corry died during operations at Dieppe, France.
-He had been previously Mentioned in Despatches in recognition of gallant and distinguished service against the enemy at Vaagso, Norway.
-Son of Samuel Corry and of Anna Corry (nee Stoupe), of Bangor, Co.
-Down, Northern Ireland.
-M.B.
+Captain Samuel Corry M.B. was reported missing 19 August 1942 at Dieppe, France, later confirmed as having died of wounds.
+Previously Mentioned in Despatches in recognition of gallant and distinguished service against the enemy at Vaagso, Norway.

 COTTERELL, Leslie